jhap1982/giveituruguay/2002/2002-06-10 - Circulo de Bellas Artes, Madrid, Spain/README.md

 ## Setlist

-By the Way
+1. By the Way
-Scar Tissue
+2. Scar Tissue
-Can't Stop
+3. Can't Stop
-Otherside
+4. Otherside
-Universally Speaking
+5. Universally Speaking
-Epic Problem part of JOHN
+6. Epic Problem part of JOHN
-Give It Away
+7. Give It Away
-Fox on the Run part of JOHN
+8. Fox on the Run part of JOHN
-Dig a Pony tease
+9. Dig a Pony tease
-I Could Die for You
+10. I Could Die for You
-Throw Away Your Television
+11. Throw Away Your Television
-I Could Have Lied
+12. I Could Have Lied
-You Always Sing the Same
+13. You Always Sing the Same
-Don't Forget Me
+14. Don't Forget Me
-Right on Time
+15. Right on Time
-ENCORE BREAK
+<br> ENCORE BREAK
-Californication
+16. Californication
-The Power of Equality
+17. The Power of Equality

 ## Notes